Lists of mountains in Ireland

 In these lists of mountains in Ireland, those within Northern Ireland, or on the Republic of Ireland – United Kingdom border, are marked with an asterisk, while the rest are within the Republic of Ireland.
 Where mountains are ranked by height, the definition of the topographical prominence used to classify the mountain (e.g. the change in elevation required between neighbouring mountains), is noted.
 In British definitions, a height of 600 m is required for a mountain, whereas in Ireland, a lower threshold of 500 m is sometimes advocated.

 The lowest minimum prominence threshold of any definition of an Irish mountain is 15 m (e.g. the Vandeleur-Lynam), however most definitions, including the International Climbing and Mountaineering Federation (UIAA) criteria, do not consider prominences below 30 m as being mountains (e.g. must at least be an Arderin or a Hewitt).
 Many British definitions consider a peak with a prominence below 150 m, as being a top, and not a mountain (e.g. must be a Marilyn).
 A widely used definition of an Irish mountain requires a minimum prominence of 100 m (e.g. a HuMP), and is the basis for the 100 Highest Irish Mountains.

-While Irish mountains are ranked according to Irish classifications, they are also ranked on classifications that cover Britain and Ireland (e.g. Simms and P600s).
+While Irish mountains are ranked according to Irish classifications, they are also ranked on classifications that cover Great Britain and Ireland (e.g. Simms and P600s).